wp-plugins/gregs-threaded-comment-numbering/readme.txt

 For coders, the plugin provides additional configuration options via direct calls to the function that handles the numbering.

-For more information, please see this plugin's original information page: [Greg's Threaded Comment Numbering Plugin](http://counsellingresource.com/features/2009/01/27/threaded-comment-numbering-plugin-for-wordpress/)
+For more information, please see the plugin's 'Instructions' tab in the WordPress admin interface.

 == Installation ==

+**NOTE:** Please do NOT use the WordPress forums to seek support for this plugin.
+Support for GTCN is handled on [our own site](http://gregsplugins.com/lib/faq/).

 1. Unzip the plugin archive
 2. Upload the entire folder `gregs-threaded-comment-numbering` to `/wp-content/plugins/`